El Mencho: Manhunt

 On 25 August 2012, a unit of the Mexican Federal Police based in Tonaya, Jalisco, responded to an anonymous tip stating that there was an organized crime cell present in a rural community close by.
-When the security forces got to the area, a shootout broke out between the two parties.
-6 CJNG gunmen were killed in the firefight.
+When security forces got to the area, a shootout broke out between the two parties.
+Six CJNG gunmen were killed in the firefight.
 Initial reports stated that El Mencho was captured in the operation, but the Mexican government later confirmed that he was not in custody.
-Other reporting stated the U.S authorities had alerted the Mexican authorities based on their surveillance of the subject's girlfriend who was importing meth at Gulfport, Mississippi.
+Other reporting stated the U.S authorities had alerted the Mexican authorities based on their surveillance of the subject's girlfriend who was importing methamphetamine at Gulfport, Mississippi.

-Wanted poster of Nemesio Oseguera Cervantes (alias "El Mencho"), offering US$10 million for information leading to his arrest.
+Fragments of a wanted poster of Nemesio Oseguera Cervantes (alias "El Mencho"), offering US$10 million for information leading to his arrest.

 In a series of highly coordinated tactics to prevent El Mencho's arrest, the CJNG blocked several highways and roads across the Guadalajara Metropolitan Area by setting at least 37 vehicles on fire.
-The purpose of the burning vehicles was to place them as blockades to impede the security forces from traveling across Jalisco's capital and giving El Mencho ample time to escape.
-The blockades were placed in strategic routes to prevent police reinforcements to come in or leave Guadalajara.
+The purpose of the burning vehicles was to place them as blockades to impede security forces from traveling across Jalisco's capital and give El Mencho ample time to escape.
+The blockades were placed in strategic routes to prevent police reinforcements from coming in or leaving Guadalajara.
 After the attacks were over, the government confirmed that El Mencho was in the area and had evaded capture.

 On 19 March 2015, in Ocotlán, Jalisco, CJNG gunmen ambushed a Federal Police convoy.
 The total death toll was 11; five police officers, three civilians, and three CJNG gunmen.
 The attack was a response by the CJNG to protect El Mencho, who was reportedly in the area for a meeting.
 On 23 March, Heriberto Acevedo Cárdenas (alias "El Gringo" and "El Güero"), one of El Mencho's close associates, was killed in a shootout with the Federal Police in Zacoalco de Torres, Jalisco.
 Three other CJNG suspects were killed.
 According to government sources, Acevedo Cárdenas directed CJNG cells in Zacoalco, Tlajomulco, Cocula, Tapalpa and Atemajac de Brizuela, Jalisco.

-In response to his death, El Mencho commanded the CJNG to carry out attacks against the Mexican Federal Police.
+In response to Cárdenas' death, El Mencho commanded the CJNG to carry out attacks against the Mexican Federal Police.
 On 30 March, CJNG gunmen in Zapopan, Jalisco, ambushed a convoy containing Alejandro Solorio Aréchiga, Jalisco's security commissioner.
 No one was killed in the fire exchange.